droomoord/open-chords/README.md

 edit a chord progression that you created
 expects: a bearer token in the header that stores the same user as the user that is linked to the progID, JSON: key.root, key.minor(optionial boolean), chords.
 returns the updated progression

+**DELETE /progressions/:progID/:songID**
+private
+remove a progression, also in the progression array of the song
+expects: a bearer token in the header that stores the same user as the user that is linked to the progID returns the updated song